 In a Barbie doll world, the company's Bratz line gives girls options.
 MGA Entertainment manufactures children's fashion dolls under the Moxie Girlz, Novi Stars, and Lalaloopsy names.
 The company also owns Little Tikes (maker of the iconic Cozy Coupe) and produces Rescue Pets-brand plush animals.
 Through a partnership with Zapf Creation, MGA makes and markets lifelike baby dolls.
 MGA holds a 65% stake in the venture.
-Founded in 1982 as ABC Electronics, the manufacturer changed its name to Micro Games of America and then shortened it to MGA when shifted its focus from games to dolls in the late '90s.
+Founded in 1982 as ABC Electronics, the manufacturer changed its name to Micro Games of America and then shortened it to MGA when the company shifted its focus from games to dolls in the late '90s.

 MGA Entertainment reaches retailers worldwide.
 The company has operations in the US, Canada, Australia, Denmark, Luxembourg, Belgium, the Netherlands, Sweden, Greece, France, Monaco, Germany, Austria, the Czech Republic, Slovakia, Mexico, Italy, Russia, and the UK.